Jason-B0816/ProReadMeCopilot/README.md

 ![badge](https://img.shields.io/badge/LICENSE-Apache-yellow)
-# To Create a functional ReadMe generator.
+# ReadMe Generator
-This project is a easy to us ReadMe generator using Node.js and Inquirer
+This project is an easy to us ReadMe generator using Node.js and Inquirer.
+This becomes a ReadMe copilot that allows you to focus more time on project at hand.

 ## Table of Contents
 - [Installation](#installation)